ScriptsOfTribute/.github/profile/README.md

 To add logs to your bot, call the method `Log` with a string that you want to put in your log.
 Logs can be shown in the GUI during play.

 6. Compile your bot
 Just run `dotnet build` in `ScriptsOfTribute-Core\Bots` folder.
-A `Bots.dll` file should be created in the folder - you can use it to test your bot by copying that to the `GameRunner` folder, where you can test your bot against our sample bots or your other bots. (todo )more info)
+A `Bots.dll` file should be created in the folder - you can use it to test your bot by copying that to the `GameRunner` folder, where you can test your bot against our sample bots or your other bots.

 ## Example Agents